You are here

 Q. After submitting my application, will I receive notification that it has been received and is complete?

 The application system will send automatic replies when you have completed your application.
-The system will first require that 2 letters of recommendation be received before submitting an application.
+The system will first require that two (2) letters of recommendation be received before you can submit an application.
 You can complete the application in stages.
 All of your information will be saved.
 You will be notified via email when your recommendation letters are received.
 At that point, you can return to the system and review and submit your application.
 Be sure the automated messages are not marked or blocked by your email service provider as spam.

 Q: I have applied for a grant.
 When can I find out if I have been successful?

-All applicants will be informed in April, 2020.
+All applicants will be informed by May 2023.

 Q: If I email before then, can I learn of my status?